Bulat-Ziganshin/Compression-Research/README.md

 BSC implementations of Sort Transform on CPU & GPU.

 ### [BWT](algo_bwt)
-OpenBWT 2.0 implementation of BWT on CPU.
+DivSufSort and OpenBWT 2.0 implementations of BWT on CPU.

 ### [MTF](algo_mtf)
 Various algorithms computing MTF transform on CPU & GPU.